Background

 At

-Aertech I
+Aertech I developed the

-microwave Limiter
+combined microwave Limiter Detector.

 The model numbers are A9X141, A9X142, A9X143 and A9X144.
-The A9X

-were from a sequential book of special numbers Catalog parts had
+141, etc. numbers were from a sequential book of special

-a frequency band code as part of the model number but on specials you
+of the model number but on specials you can not tell anything

-can not tell anything about specs from the model number.
+about specs from the model number.

 Limiter

-In order to get microwave frequency operation packaged diodes could not
+In order to get microwave frequency operation packaged diodes

-ribbon or mesh of gold was bonded from the input pin to the first
+inductance.
+Instead a ribbon or mesh of gold was bonded

-diode, to the second diode and finally to the output of the limiter
+finally to the output of the limiter (which in a limiter

-(which in a limiter detector was the input to the detector).
-The
+detector was the input to the detector).
+The spacing of

-spacing of the diodes and the width of the mesh was designed to form a
+the diodes and the width of the mesh was designed to form a

-low pass circuit that would pass the highest microwave frequency.
+low pass circuit that would pass the highest microwave

-These could be tuned by hand using a stereo zoom microscope and a pin
+frequency.
+These could be tuned by hand using a stereo

-vise holding a sewing needle by moving the mesh up or down and adding a
+moving the mesh up or down and adding a drop of black

-drop of black insulating epoxy to act and a dielectric forming a
+insulating epoxy to act and a dielectric forming a

 capacitor.
 This was done using the

-8410 Vector Network Analyzer with a Smith Chart display plug-in.
+with a Smith Chart display plug-in.

 Detector

-the microwave tuning of the LD is to determine the optimum bias current
+biased.
+Part of the microwave tuning of the LD is to

-for that particular serial number unit.
-Too much bias and the
+number unit.
+Too much bias and the output is too low and

-output is too low and the VSWR is too good.
-Not enough bias and
+the VSWR is too good.
+Not enough bias and the output is

-The AM-6536 has a common terminal used to feed all the LDs the system
+bias voltage.
+The AM-6536 has a common terminal used to

 The detector has 4 main parts:

-- Input diplexer that passes the desired microwave frequency band
+- Input diplexer that passes the desired microwave

-and looks like a short for the video output frequency band.
+frequency band and looks like a short for the video output

 - Input matching circuit.
-These LDs use a single diode and
+These LDs use a single

-- The diode can be either shunt or series mounted depending on the
+- The diode can be either shunt or series mounted

-design and output polarity, but I think these were shunt mount.
+depending on the design and output polarity, but I think

-- Output diplexer that passes the video bandwidth and looks like a
+- Output diplexer that passes the video bandwidth and

-short for the input frequency band.
+looks like a short for the input frequency band.

 Log Video Amplifiers

-components.
-I think it's a log amp rather than a linear amp and
+discrete components.
+I think it's a log amp rather than

-that explains why 13 transistors are used, which would seem like too
+a linear amp and that explains why 13 transistors are used,

-many for a linear type amplifier.
-The input is an SMB coax
+amplifier.
+The input is an SMB coax connection and the

-edge connections.
+connections.
 This amplifier has been highly optimized in

 terms of video bandwidth and noise as well as logging range.

-This box contains five video amps, four for the LDs and one gets it's
+This box contains five video amps, four for the LDs and one

-input from what may have been a TNC-m connector.
-What was the
+gets it's input from what may have been a TNC-m

-source of the video?
+connector.
+What was the source of the video?

 Tell Me